7H3-PR073C70R/number_trivial/README.md

-# flutter_clean_architecture_tdd
+# Trivjal Number.

-A Trivia Number App Built With Flutter.
+A Trivia Number App Built With Flutter using Clean Architecture and TDD + BLoC

 ## Getting Started